scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 -  Reliability: The border router is almost guaranteed to see the correct IP/port on the NAT, especially when using the same port for STUN traffic and routing traffic.
 All other approaches rely on the leniency of the NAT to use the same port even if the STUN server and border router have different ports or even IPs.
--  Time to rollout: changing the border routers should be much easier and faster than getting router vendors or NAT vendors to implement SCION compatibility or to get rid of NATs completely in home networks.
+-  Time to rollout: changing the border routers should be much easier and faster than getting NAT vendors to implement SCION compatibility or to get rid of NATs completely in home networks.
    A short time until rollout seems important because people are already running into this problem.

 Alternatives:

 -  The SRC address/port is updated by the border router to reflect what the border router sees as source address.
    Problem:

-   -  Complicates cryptographically protecting the header if the header must be modifiable by border routers
+   -  Complicates cryptographically protecting the header if the header must be modifiable by border routers, e.g. for `SPAO <https://docs.scion.org/en/latest/protocols/authenticator-option.html>`_.
-   -  A spoofed IP causes the border router to route traffic to an unsuspecting target
 -  The SRC address/port is updated by the NAT.
-This is similar to having the border router update tSRC IP/port.
+This is similar to having the border router update SRC IP/port.
-   - Complicates cryptographically protecting the header if the header must be modifiable by border routers
+   - Complicates cryptographically protecting the header if the header must be modifiable by NATs.
--  Use STUN servers.
+-  Use separate STUN servers.
 This is a possibility, but adds setup complexity and may not work in all cases.
 Every subnet of an AS that has a border router must also have a STUN server.
-Moreover, if the STUN server uses a different IP (or port) than the border router, then the NAT may decide to use a different port when connecting to it, i.e. the STUN server may not see the same IP/port tuple on the NAT that the border router sees.
+Moreover, if the STUN server uses a different IP (or port) than the border router, then the NAT may decide to use a different port mapping when connecting to it, i.e. the STUN server may not see the same IP/port tuple on the NAT that the border router sees.
 Disadvantages:

    -  This approach may be be problematic with sensitive NATs.
-   -  We need to somehow standardize the STUN IP/port and/or communicate it to endhosts, e.g. via the topo file or its successor.
+   -  We need to somehow standardize the STUN IP/port and/or communicate it to endhosts, e.g. via the topology.json file or its successor.
 -  Remove all NATs and use IPv6 instead.
-This is technically possible but unlikely to happen anytime soon.
+This is technically possible but unlikely to happen anytime soon, especially because scarcity of IPv4 addresses is not the only reason why NATs are deployed.

 Compatibility
 =============